By Benjamin Segal, MD, as told to Kara Mayer Robinson

 This is a completely different situation from when I was a resident in training.
 Then, most people we saw went on to need assistance devices and had to stop working.

-I think there will be advances in the next 5-10 years that get us even closer to a cure.
-It’s very difficult to predict.
+A cure is very difficult to predict.
 We’re more likely to find treatments that help relapsing-remitting disease and maybe completely stop the progress of the disease.
 A cure may take a little longer.